tnkumar/20260513-hackathon/README.md

 | `Start the fruit line` | `start_line(line="fruit_line")` |
 | `Give me a production report` | `get_workcell_status()` |

-The agent currently requires Google ADK to work.
-If ADK, credentials, or the model call are unavailable, the app returns an error instead of falling back to deterministic keyword logic.
+The app tries the Google ADK agent first.
+If the model is temporarily unavailable, the backend logs the ADK failure and routes supported demo commands through a deterministic fallback planner so the demo can continue.

 ## Prerequisites